tiepnv2508/WeatherViper/README.md

-WeatherViper is an weather app developed in Swift language for practicing purpose.
+WeatherViper is an iOS app developed in Swift language using VIPER architecture.

-Techonology:
-- Swift 5
-- iOS SDK

-Architecture:
-- VIPER